pearpages/javascript-patterns/README.md

 + Favor Composition over inheritance.
 + Strive for loosely coupled designs between objects that interact.
 + Classes should be open for extension, but closed for modification.
++ Depend on abstractions.
+Do not depend on concrete classes.

 > **Polymorphism** is the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.